A Nation Divided

 The advent of social media can be an incredible tool for networking in general, but they are also made and run by human beings.
 Humans are historically flawed, reactive, inherently self-centered, silly, and beautiful creatures.
 We are at our best when we listen, learn, and make efforts to understand each other.
 When people turn to social media, it is for the purpose of a) sharing and networking with others and b) to seek validation.
 This is, coincidentally, another example of A/B choices in action.

-When the world was struck still by the coronavirus, you will notice that many of us were left with fewer distractions.
-It became harder to ignore injustices in our communities, and those adversely affected by the legal system will often turn to social media for support.
+When the world was struck still by the coronavirus, it became harder to ignore injustice as they continue to take place in our communities.
+These unfortunate tragedies aren’t “getting worse.”
+We’re simply less distracted.
+This leaves us more able to see when local tragedies make it into our social media.
 This may not be as pleasant to those of us who have been privileged enough to be able to ignore such things in favor of the endless succession of memes, videos, and family photos that fill our daily feeds — but there comes a time when the sobering grip of reality is necessary.

 When the Black Lives Matter organization was founded in 2013, it was in response to the death of Trayvon Martin, a teenage boy murdered by George Zimmerman.
 When his murderer was acquitted, the hashtag #blacklivesmatter (BLM) spread across the web like wildfire, connecting millions of voices in their grief.
 That’s how hashtags work: to connect anyone who chooses to follow the link for the purpose of sharing information and uniting in common cause.
 “Black lives matter” was not used with the intention of making some bold or irrational claim.
 On the contrary, the founders chose the most basic and fundamental of terms for their cause.
-They are not saying that black lives are more important or more… anything, really.
-They chose to state plainly and clearly that they “matter.”
+They are not saying that black lives are “more important.”
+It is not a call to eradicate the white people.
+It is a proclamation, plain and simple, stating with absolute clarity that they “matter.”
 Period.
 Still, there were many who did not (and still don’t) comprehend the use of hashtags, which is likely why #alllivesmatter (ALM) was eventually created to contradict the BLM message in 2015.

 If the ALM hashtag had trended prior to the founding of BLM, it is possible that the words would still reflect the Buddhist way of thinking, and many still think that is does.
 This is not the case.
 Words change.
 Even Merriam-Webster announced that they would be updating their definition of “racism” as of two months ago.
 Since 2015, ALM has become a term that is specifically anti-black.
 It has, unfortunately, become a racist slogan because of this misappropriation, and is now a term used to dismiss or condemn people of color in their struggle for equity in the eyes of the law.